-Accessibility is a facility provided for everyone, including persons with disabilities, namely to realize equality and opportunity in all aspects of life(Permana et al., 2020)(Haryanti 2017)(Permana, 2014).
-In research(Haryanti 2017)This study examines facilities for disabled people who are assessed and viewed based on the Minister of Public Works Regulation Number 30 of 2006 concerning Technical Guidelines for Facilities and Accessibility in Buildings and the Environment(Yosita et al., 2020)(Kencanasari et al., 2020), such as standard sizes of spaces, pedestrian paths, parking areas, ramps, signage, signs, and markings.
-The activity of providing private and public facilities that can accommodate the needs of groups of people with disabilities is our shared responsibility(Sulistiawan et al., 2019), especially for academics, where this activity can also be a medium for advocacy for inclusive groups in Indonesia to the government or other concerned groups(Suprapto 2020)(Permana et al., 2019).
-The implementation of the government's policy on accessibility is a form of implementation of an inclusive design that aims to realize a spatial design that is easily accessible and used as much as possible without making it difficult for its users.(Kartika 2018)(Permana & Wijaya, 2017).
-In this article, we will discuss how effective is the use of special housing units for the disabled in prototype student flats given by the government for higher education institutions or boarding education institutions.
+Accessibility is a facility provided for everyone, including persons with disabilities, namely to realize equality and opportunity in all aspects of life (Haryanti 2017; Alhamdani, et al., 2019).
+In research (Haryanti 2017) this study examines facilities for disabled people who are assessed and viewed based on the Minister of Public Works Regulation Number 30 of 2006 concerning Technical Guidelines for Facilities and Accessibility in Buildings and the Environment, such as standard sizes of spaces, pedestrian paths, parking areas, ramps, signage, signs, and markings.
+The activity of providing private and public facilities that can accommodate the needs of groups of people with disabilities is our shared responsibility, especially for academics, where this activity can also be a medium for advocacy for inclusive groups in Indonesia to the government or other concerned groups (Suprapto, 2020).
+The implementation of the government's policy on accessibility is a form of implementation of an inclusive design that aims to realize a spatial design that is easily accessible and used as much as possible without making it difficult for its users (Kartika, 2018).
+In this article, we will discuss how effective is the use of special housing units for the disabled in prototype student flats given by the government for higher education institutions or boarding education institutions (Prihutama, 2020).